 When you know the different ways to update your homepage, it’s easy to make changes whenever you need to.
 Maybe you want to focus on a different aspect of your brand for a while, or you overhauled your logo and need to change your homepage’s aesthetic to match.
 With WordPress’ easy-to-use tools, plus third-party themes and customizers that integrate seamlessly with the platform, you can use one or all of the options above to get your site looking exactly right.

 Do you want to create a menu for your homepage?
 We go over how to do that using the Theme Customizer in this article.
+We also have a list of some of the best menu plugins that you can add to your site today to spice up your navigation.
+Check it out!

 Featured Image via NastyaTsy / shutterstock.com